Being a carer

 Getting help from social work

-If you are new to caring, your first point of contact should be your council's social work department - you can find contact details in the phone book or on your council's website.
-The social work department can carry out a community care assessment to see what can be done to make life easier for the person you look after.
+If you are new to caring, your first point of contact should be your council's social work department.
+Find contact details for your local social work department.
+They can carry out a community care assessment to see what can be done to make life easier for the person you look after.
 You can also ask for your needs to be assessed, to see what help you need as a carer - this is known as a carer's assessment.
 You can find out more about carer's assessments and the kind of help you can get from social work here.

 Getting help from your GP's surgery